 1 This follows a recommendation from the TF on methodological issues.
 The Indicator Sub Group (ISG) agreed in 2010 to include PY080 in the income definition and consequently in the computation of OMC indicators.

-- Regular inter-household cash transfers received (HY080G), - Interests, dividends, profit from capital investments in unincorporated business (HY090G), - Income received by people aged under 16 (HY110G));
+Interests, dividends, profit from capital investments in unincorporated business (HY090G),

+Income received by people aged under 16 (HY110G));

 That means: